 What is a debt repayment order?

-A debt repayment order (formerly known as a summary instalment order) is an order made by the Official Assignee (see “Who is the Official Assignee?”).
-This order allows you to pay back the money you owe (in full, or to the extent that the court considers practicable) in regular instalments over a period of up to three years (or five years in special circumstances) without the threat of further legal action.
+A Debt Repayment Order gives you extra time to pay back some or all of your debt – usually 3 years, though it can be more or less.
+This allows you to pay back the money you owe (either in full, or to the extent that the court considers practicable) in regular instalments over a period of up to three years (or five years in special circumstances) without the threat of further legal action or further penalties or interest being added to the debt.
 If you have income or assets, a debt repayment order may be an alternative to bankruptcy.

 The Official Assignee can also make orders:

 - about your future earnings or income

 - about the disposal of goods that you own

 - direct your employer to pay part or all of your earnings to them

 - supervise the payment of your reasonable living expenses of you and your household.

 Who can apply for a debt repayment order?